 Can be reheated.

-*I had 3 quarts of farm milk that needed to be used so I poured it into a 6-quart stock pot and simmered it on medium heat until it was reduced to 1 quart.
-I strained it into a quart jar and refrigerated it until I was ready to make this recipe.
-The dog LOVES the milk solids I strained out.
+**When I have farm milk that needs to be used I pour it into a stock pot and simmer it on medium heat until it is reduced by 60%, then I strain it into quart jars and refrigerated it.
+The dog LOVES the milk solids I strain out.
+I used 2 cups of this as half of the cream in this recipe.

 ![]() |